f5devcentral/f5-agility-labs-xc/docs/class7/module0/task4.rst

    |chrome-pop-ups|

-   *What to notice:*
-   - VS Code runs entirely in your browser.
-   - A workspace is already open and ready to use.
-   - You did not need to install anything locally.

-   *What happened behind the scenes:*
-   - VS Code Server is running on the Jump Host.
-   - Your workspace is pre-mounted and persistent.
-   - Extensions and settings are preloaded for the lab.

 Configure VS Code Cline Extension
 ---------------------------------

 The Cline extension enables AI-assisted coding using Gemini.
 In this step, you will connect Cline to the preconfigured Gemini backend.

-5. Open the Cline extension.
+1. Open the Cline extension.

    In VS Code, locate the **Cline** icon on the left activity bar and click it.

    |cline-icon|

-6. Choose to bring your own API key.
+2. Choose to bring your own API key.

    In the Cline extension setup screen, select **Bring my own API key**, then click **Continue**.

    |cline-config-1|

-7. Configure the Gemini provider.
+3. Configure the Gemini provider.

    In the **Configure the provider** screen, enter the following values: